Sanele-Zondo/Employee-Management-System/README.md

 ```

 ### 3. Deleting linked employee data when an employee is removed.
+This trigger ensures that all linked employee data in related tables (such as contact information and salary) is deleted when the employee is removed.
 ```sql
 CREATE OR REPLACE FUNCTION f_delete()
 RETURNS TRIGGER